Exact holographic tensor networks for the Motzkin spin chain: Equivalence between the renormalization and binary height networks for the original model

 Then, \begin{itemize} \item If the top index of $\mu$ takes value $1$, the only valid tiling for $\mu$ is to use tile $A_{2}$ for all square cells.
 Then, the height encoded at the left boundary of $\mu$ is $2^{\lfloor \log_{2} 2n \rfloor +1}$.
-Since it takes at least $y$ many columns to climb in height by $y$, and the left boundary of the network is set to height zero, there is no valid tiling that is compatible with both the left boundary of the network and the right side of the column $\mu$.

-\item If the top index of $\mu$ takes value $-1$, then the tiling of the pyramid network of $S$ tensors must include some $E_{7}$ tiles.
+Since it takes at least $y$ many columns to climb in height by $y$, and the left boundary of the network is set to height zero, there is no valid tiling that is compatible with both the left boundary of the network and the right side of the column $\mu$. \item If the top index of $\mu$ takes value $-1$, then the tiling of the pyramid network of $S$ tensors must include some $E_{7}$ tiles.
 Consider the topmost $E_{7}$ tile(s).
 Any valid tiling of the pyramid must connect this dotted line to the top of the pyramid.
-Then, contracting with the $\ket{0}$ vector at the top index of the top $S$ tensor will evaluate the network to zero.

-\item If the top index of $\mu$ takes value $\omega$, then $\mu$ can be tiled only with $A_{8}$.
+Then, contracting with the $\ket{0}$ vector at the top index of the top $S$ tensor will evaluate the network to zero. \item If the top index of $\mu$ takes value $\omega$, then $\mu$ can be tiled only with $A_{8}$.
 Contraction with $\Pi$ at the base of $\mu$ evaluates the network to zero. \end{itemize} Therefore, using a tree of $S$ tensors as the upper boundary of the square lattice network is equivalent to contracting with $\ket{0}^{\otimes 2n}$.

-Now, we reprove the zipper lemma (lemma~\ref{eq:zipperlemma}) with tensors $C$ and $S$ replacing tensors $B$ and $T$, respectively.
+Now, we reprove the zipper lemma (lemma~(\ref{eq:zipperlemma})) with tensors $C$ and $S$ replacing tensors $B$ and $T$, respectively.

-\begin{proof} First we prove the equivalence of the tensor networks shown in Eq.~\ref{eq:zippercorr}.
+\begin{proof} First we prove the equivalence of the tensor networks shown in Eq.~(\ref{eq:zippercorr}).
 We do this by proving an equivalence of tilings.
 The tilings of each network are specified by assigning values of $\{0, 1\}$ to the left facing indices and values of $\{-1, 0, 1, \omega\}$ to the indices on the bottom.
 This yields a total of 64 distinct tilings.
 34 of these were shown already in Fig.~\ref{eq:zipperlemmaproof}; only numbers 9 and 10 cannot be included because $S$ does not contain the tile $D_{7}$.
 The remaining 30 are shown in Fig.~\ref{eq:zipperlemmaproof2}.

-The zipper lemma follows from sequential application of the identity in Eq.~\ref{eq:zippercorr}. \end{proof}
+The zipper lemma follows from sequential application of the identity in Eq.~(\ref{eq:zippercorr}). \end{proof}